alan-turing-institute/HonestCyberEval/crs/README.md

     - `ssh-add ~/.ssh/id_rsa_aicc`
 - Clone the repo by running `git clone git@github.com:aixcc-sc/asc-crs-mindrake.git`
 - `cd` into repo directory and run `mise install` to install dependencies
+- run `cp sandbox/example.env sandbox/env` and modify `sandbox/env` as follows:
+  - generate a new personal access token (PAT) (https://github.com/settings/tokens) with `read:packages` permissions.
+  - authorise the token by clicking "Configure SSO" next to it and then "aixcc-sc".
+  - include our GitHub username (`auth0-660bd3c14d2d6436de9169f3_aixcc`) and personal access token in the `GITHUB_USER` and `GITHUB_TOKEN` variables in the `env` file
+  - fill in any API keys for the LLMs (e.g., OpenAI key)
+  - if you are usure what info you should put there, please let us know
+- run `docker login -u auth0-660bd3c14d2d6436de9169f3_aixcc -p <your pat> ghcr.io` to be able to pull the competition images
 - run `make cps` to pull the CP repos listed in [cp_config.yaml](..%2Fcp_config.yaml)
   - If you get authentication issues, you should use the private SSH key linked to our AIxCC GitHub Account.
     - move the key to the `~/.ssh/` directory